fmilana/explanations/README.md

 ![Screenshot of the heatmaps](readme_lime_heatmaps.png)

-Generating explanations for TACA's classifier trained on the restaurant reviews dataset.
+Generating explanations for TACA's XGBoost ClassifierChains trained on the restaurant reviews dataset.

 ## Setup